kevinsuner/simple-stack/README.md

     ```
 6. You are now ready to submit a PR based upon the new branch in your forked repository

-### Building Simple Stack with your changes
+### Building SimpleStack with your changes
-Prerequisites to build Simple Stack from source:
+Prerequisites to build SimpleStack from source:
 - [Go 1.21](https://go.dev/dl) or later

 Run the command `go build` to build the binary.

 ## Credits
-Simple Stack makes use of a variety of open-source projects including:
+SimpleStack makes use of a variety of open-source projects including:
 - [github.com/golang/go](https://github.com/golang/go)
 - [github.com/bigskysoftware/htmx](https://github.com/bigskysoftware/htmx)
 - [github.com/postgres](https://github.com/postgres)